lucassaid/old-portfolio/data/works/flash-meet.en.md

   </video>
 </figure>

 My non-negotiable idea was "I want the user to create a room chat as soon as he enters, no login required".
-The solution was anonymously authenticate the user with Firebase.
+The solution was to anonymously authenticate the user with Firebase.
 For all the actions he wants to perform, his firebase token is checked in the server to verify that he is who he says he is.

 <br>